Apollo Air Pro Review

 Mileage vs Weight Comparison

-As seems to be the trend with the Air Pro’s specs, its 18-mile range sits in the mid to lower end of the rankings.
+As seems to be the trend with the Air Pro’s specs, its 18-mile range sits in the lower end of the rankings.

 Despite boasting a motor that’s 100W larger than the base Air model, the Air Pro doesn’t add any extra hill-climbing power to its little bro’s capabilities.
-Like its cheaper counterpart, the Air Pro can tackle hills of up to 10 degrees (equivalent to an 18% grade).
+Like its cheaper counterpart, the Air Pro can tackle hills of up to 10 degrees.

 Shock Absorption / Suspension

 The Air Pro shows the pedigree of the Apollo brand when it comes to the quality of its suspension.